1932 Arkansas gubernatorial election

-The 1932 Arkansas gubernatorial election was held on November 8, 1932, to elect the Governor of Arkansas, concurrently with the election to Arkansas's Class III U.S. Senate seat, as well as other elections to the United States Senate in other states and elections to the United States House of Representatives and various state and local elections.
+The 1932 Arkansas gubernatorial election was held on November 8, 1932, to elect the governor of Arkansas, concurrently with the election to Arkansas's Class III U.S. Senate seat, as well as other elections to the United States Senate in other states and elections to the United States House of Representatives and various state and local elections.

-Incumbent Democratic Governor Harvey Parnell had won office in 1928, and reelection in 1930.
+Incumbent Democratic governor Harvey Parnell had won office in 1928, and reelection in 1930.
 During this period, it was customary for governors to be reelected to a second term, but only one governor, Jeff Davis, had served three terms since Reconstruction.
 In the Solid South, winning the Democratic primary was tantamount to election, a trend that resulted in Democratic control of the Arkansas Governor's Mansion from 1874 to 1967.
 Chancery judge Junius Marion Futrell won a seven-candidate primary, and was nominated by the party despite insisting he did not want the position.
 The Republicans nominated James O. Livesay, a lawyer from Foreman in Little River County, who had also been the gubernatorial nominee against Harvey Parnell in 1930.

 Futrell defeated Livesay in a landslide election, and would win reelection in 1934.
 Though the office remained within the Democratic party, the election represented a realignment in favor of the conservative wing of the party.
-Futrell was the most conservative governor elected in decades, with 1932 marking the end of the reform era in Arkansas.
+Futrell was the most conservative governor elected in decades, with 1932 marking the end of the Progressive Era in Arkansas.